farzane-yoosefi/iris-dataset/README.md

 # iris-dataset
 This repository help understanding the iris dataset
 ## datasets.load_iris()
-**iris** dataset is a type of simple and classic dataset used for learning machine learning and sata analyses.
+**iris** dataset is a type of simple and classic dataset used for learning machine learning and data analyses.
 It is a type of measurment of 150 flowers.
 There are 3 species of the this flower and 50 flowers from each : ****Setosa**** ,****versicolor****,****virginica**** which are the target values.